Best Practices for Functional Testing | Global App Testing

 A) Test cases vs exploratory tests

-We would also recommend exploratory testing, tests which ask testers to find bugs without scripts or test cases, but by using examples of bugs which are critical and inviting them to play with and explore the software.
-These complement test cases which may miss edge cases, or critical areas where bugs can build.
+The bulk of most functional testing is from test cases that are described above: they are scripts of steps with an expected outcome specified for every step.
+We would also recommend exploratory testing, which asks testers to find bugs without scripts or test cases by using critical examples of bugs and inviting them to play with and explore the software – these complement test cases that may miss edge cases or critical areas where bugs can build.

 B) Automated vs manual functional testing